erojasfredini/jaMAL/README.md

 ### Main features

 * Work asynchronously or synchronously
-* Automatic cache of querys, anime and manga lists and images
+* Automatic cache of querys, anime/manga lists and images
 * Sync with MyAnimeList when you want
 * Observable interface design